Serbian True Orthodox Church: Churches and monasteries

-A former weekend house on Fruška Gora was turned into a men's Monastery, called "Church of Saint Cyril and Metodius".
+A former weekend house on Fruška Gora was turned into a male monastery, called "Church of Saint Cyril and Metodius".
 As of 2010, the monastery had three monks.

 Since 2012, the STOC has been building a church of Utešiteljevo near Ralja, south of Belgrade.
 The church is its formal episcopal seat.

-All STOC monasteries and churches hoist a black flag with inscription "Orthodoxy or death!".
+All STOC monasteries and churches hoist a black flag with the inscription "Orthodoxy or death!".

 Child camp controversy

-In August 2014, the Serbian True Orthodox Church organized the second "Holy Lazar Orthodox Youth Camp" on Kučaj mountains, that gathered a number of 12- to 18-year-olds.
-They came in the focus of Serbian public after it was revealed that the children were taught how to operate air-soft replicas of Kalashnikov rifles, among other military skills.
+In August 2014, the STOC organized the second "Saint Lazar Orthodox Youth Camp" on the Kučaj mountains, that gathered a number of 12- to 18-year-olds.
+They came to the attention of the Serbian public after it was revealed that the children were taught how to operate airsoft replicas of Kalashnikov rifles, among other military skills.
 The organizers were criticized of child recruitment and child abuse.
 Bishop Akakije and Efrosinija, hegumenia of the Novi Stjenik monastery, stated that the camp was organized by a model of similar camps in Russia, as well as scouting camps worldwide, that the children were taught outdoor survival skills and self-defense, and the shooting training was only one day of a 10-day course.
-The police and the public prosecutor of the city of Bor started an investigation of the case.
+The police and the public prosecutor of the city of Bor began an investigation of the case.